thisisulb/SpiritHunterShamanKit/README.md

    - At level 24:  +1 Attack Per Round, +4 Thac0, +2 AC, +4 to All Saves

 **Gains a level whenever the Spirit Hunter does.**
-- Does not gain bonus spells per day from high Wisdom.
-- May not dual-class or multi-class.
-- Hit Dice: d8